Nishant007Kaushik/talentscout-chatbot/README.md

-# TalentScout Chatbot
+## TalentScout Chatbot 🧠💼

-This is an intelligent Hiring Assistant chatbot developed using Streamlit and OpenAI LLM.
-The chatbot assists in screening candidates based on the tech stack input provided.
+**TalentScout** is an AI-powered hiring assistant chatbot built with **Streamlit** and **OpenAI’s language models**.
+Designed to simplify and enhance the candidate screening process, this chatbot interacts with the user to gather a required tech stack and intelligently evaluates candidate profiles based on their relevance.

+---

-## Features
+## 📌 Key Features

-- Candidate screening based on technical skills.
-- Integration with OpenAI models.
-- Easy-to-use interface built with Streamlit.

-## Setup

-1. Clone the repository.
-2. Install required packages using `pip install -r requirements.txt`.
-3. Run the application with `streamlit run app.py`.
+- ✅ **LLM-Based Candidate Screening**: Uses OpenAI’s GPT models to assess whether candidates meet technical requirements.
+- 🧾 **User-Friendly Interface**: Built with Streamlit for easy use by HR professionals and recruiters.
+- 🔍 **Input-Based Matching**: You provide a list of required technologies or skills, and the bot analyzes candidate suitability.
+- 🔐 **Secure Credential Handling**: API keys are stored securely using `.streamlit/secrets.toml`.
+- ☁️ **Deployable to Streamlit Cloud**: Fast and easy deployment with no need for backend setup.

+---

-## License
+## 📁 Project Structure

-This project is licensed under the MIT License.